Pixel-Inconsistency Modeling for Image Manipulation Localization: Related Work

 \subsection{Learning-based Manipulation detection and localization methods}

-Recent years have witnessed significant progress in image forensics, with various learning-based methods proposed to solve the forgery localization problem, which subtanstially improved detection performances.
-Many of these methods leverage a wide range of prior knowledge, such as noise telltales~\cite{cozzolino2019noiseprint, guillaro2022trufor, zhou2018learning}, CFA artifacts~\cite{bammey2020adaptive}, and JPEG features~\cite{kwon2022learning, rao2022towards, wang2022jpeg} to perform the forgery detection.
+Recent years have witnessed significant progress in image forensics, with various learning-based methods proposed to solve the forgery localization problem, which substantially improved detection performances.
+Many of these methods leverage a wide range of prior knowledge, such as noise telltales~\cite{cozzolino2019noiseprint, guillaro2023trufor, zhou2018learning}, CFA artifacts~\cite{bammey2020adaptive}, and JPEG features~\cite{kwon2022learning, rao2022towards, wang2022jpeg} to perform the forgery detection.
 High-frequency (HF) filters~\cite{zhuo2022self, li2019localization}, such as steganalysis rich model (SRM) filter~\cite{zhou2018learning, wu2019mantra} and Bayer filter~\cite{dong2022mvss, wu2019mantra} have also been used to capture abundant HF forgery artifacts.
 Besides, detecting the forgery boundary~\cite{dong2022mvss, salloum2018image} has effectively improved pixel-level forgery detection performance.
-In turn, some methods~\cite{dong2022mvss, liu2022pscc, gao2022generic, ferreira2016behavior, luo2023beyond} utilize multi-scale learning to extract forgery features from different levels, thereby achieving increased detection accuracy.
-Thanks to the advent of vision transformer (ViT), ViT-based detectors~\cite{wang2022objectformer, lin2023image, yu2023msvt} take advantage of long-range interaction and no inductive bias, yielding outstanding detection performance in different problems, including forensics.
+In turn, some methods~\cite{dong2022mvss, liu2022pscc, gao2022generic, ferreira2016behavior} utilize multi-scale learning to extract forgery features from different levels, thereby achieving increased detection accuracy.
+While SPAN \cite{hu2020span} models relationships between image patches or pixels at multiple scales using a pyramid of local self-attention blocks, our method innovatively employs a local pixel dependency encoder to capture local pixel-difference, a masked self-attention global pixel dependency encoder to model long-range pixel correlations, and feature fusion modules to combine the forgery fingerprints.
+These components are designed to better capture inherent pixel-inconsistency artifacts within forgery images.
+Thanks to the advent of vision transformer (ViT), ViT-based detectors~\cite{wang2022objectformer, lin2023image} take advantage of long-range interaction and no inductive bias, yielding outstanding detection performance in different problems, including forensics.
 However, these data-driven methods suffer from limited generalization and robustness capability.
 This paper argues that pixel inconsistency within forgery images represents a more ubiquitous artifact across different manipulations and datasets.
 As such, we devise a novel image forgery localization framework that captures pixel inconsistency artifacts to achieve more generalized and robust forgery localization performance.